-Part 1MC: My life had always been all about boardsports and bikes, since the beginning I gravitated towards the freedom of carving turns and boosting airtime.
+Part 1MC: My life had always been all about boardsports and bikes, since the beginning I gravitated towards the freedom of carving turns and launching airtime.
 Water always played a big part in my addictions, and progression.
 Not having easy access to surf meant I became a windsurfing grommie instead.
-Teaching myself to windsurf started my life long love affair with nature's power, and an interest in fluid dynamics.
-As a schoolkid my books were full of sketches of imaginary surfers, skateboards, windsurfers, hydrofoils etc. When I was about 10 years old I built a huge sled kite which I wanted to pull myself around with !
-Talk about fate.
-I also sketched up a hydrofoil windsurfer idea, just one of my crazy flights of fancy, now manifest in my hydrofoil kiting.
+Teaching myself to windsurf as a kid started my life long love affair with nature's power, and a particular interest in fluid dynamics.
+As a schoolboy my books were full of sketches of imaginary surfers, skateboards, wakeboarding, windsurfers, even hydrofoils etc. When I was about 10 years old I built a huge sled kite which I wanted to pull myself around with !
+Talk about destined.
+I also sketched up a hydrofoil windsurfer idea, just one of my crazy flights of fancy, eventually manifested in my becoming Australia's first hydrofoil kitesurfer!
 Its clear I was destined to bring many "crazy" ideas to reality and I can say I feel truly blessed to have had the opportunities and taken them.
 You dont get to be 1st by following, you'll only ever get it by daring to be different and following your dreams no matter what.

 During the 1980's I was part of the birth of modern mountain biking when Glen Jacobs and crew took it to the next level in Cairns.
 That rare experience of being at the cutting edge of a new sport and going beyond what anyone imagined possible tempered me for thinking outside the square.
 Breaking new ground and watching limits shattered gave me a taste of true innovation.
 It honed my drive to do what no-one else was doing.
 From windsurfing and Mountain biking around Cairns I graduated to surfing and snowboarding when I moved to live near Torquay Victoria, the heartland of Australian Surfing.
 Cold water, powerful waves, and solid surf culture.
 In the expansive windswept setting of the beautiful south coast I learned more about the sport of kings and respect for the elements.
 Behind all of this I became ever more grateful for and determined to protect the natural environments that enrich our life and opportunities to ride.
 And after a taste of travel I became focused on travelling to explore more of the world's riding terrain be it off the beach or in the mountains.

 Did I mention power?
 The ability of kites to generate their own apparent wind was a revelation coming from my windsurfing background, No more waiting for 20 knots to have fun !!!.
-Kites quickly proved to have the most power to weight ratio Ive ever seen!
-My windsurfing and wakeboarding experience prompted me to design a simple control bar to replace the 2 webbing handles that all the soft kites used.
+By swooping the kite I could create tons of power almost instantly and in wild directions all over the sky.
+Its one intrinsic important difference that truly sets kiting apart.
+Kites quickly proved to have the most power to weight ratio of anything Ive ever ridden or seen!
+My windsurfing and wakeboarding experience prompted me 1st up to build a simple control bar to replace the 2 webbing handles that all the soft kites used.
 I then attached a standard windsurf harness loop so I could fly longer without tiring by using my windsurfing harness.
 This was a good start but , making the kites float and relaunch on water then became the top priority.
 My research and reputation soon saw the local kite buggy guru telling me about the Kiteski reel bar system built and used to impressive effect by Cory Roeseler in America.
 There were none in Australia at that point, and I seriously considered getting one but I was convinced there had to be a better way.
 The Kiteski was definitely fast, Corey beat most windsurfers and he could do 40 foot high, 10 second aerials which was totally rad.
-But the complexity, size, weight and mechanical reelbar with all its associated potential problems put me off, I quickly decided Wipika was the way (below).
+But the complexity, size, weight and mechanical complications of the reelbar with all its associated potential problems put me off.
+I definitely decided Wipika was the way (below).
 Note- A few years later another pioneer Ian Young in WA showed me a kiteski, which just confirmed my original intuition.
 I always knew that making kitesurfing simpler was the key to success, thats why I chose Wipika.
-This remains true today.
+Which has definitely been vindicated as all of the true beginnings and growth came from that.
+This remains true today that to grow further kiteboarding should simplify whatever it can.

 So back to floating and relaunching a kite, my first optimistic attempt of sticking empty plastic bottles in the kite cells did not work at all.
 I decided to pursue my own ideas about permanently inflated cells to give kites structure and flotation.
 I was aiming to try balloons or condoms and was looking for information on the internet, when in the course of my research I found a reference to Wipikat inflatable marine wings (kites) in France.
 I was soon in contact with the inventors, the "Legaignoux brothers" who were very keen to share their invention.
 Wipikat stood for Wind Powered Inflatable Katarmaran, because they sold a complete package including inflatable hemispherical gore kite and inflatable katamaran to sit or lie down on.
 The name was eventually abbreviated to Wipika, 'Wind Powered Inflatable Kite Activity'.
 In the 1980s the Legaignoux brothers started winning speed sailing contests using their wings with boards, skis and hydrofoils.
 Their patent was for a hemispherical gore kite, able to fly on 4 lines or with an ingenious bridle for 2 lines.
 This half circle, C shape design kept a continuous tension through the canopy in flight for maximum efficiency and also allowed the kite to roll around on the water for relaunch.
 The 2 line bridle invention greatly simplified control and in fact was key to accelerating the uptake of kitesurfing worldwide.
 I happened to come across Wipika at the same time they engaged the Neil Pryde factory to build the first production run of Wipika wings in mid 1997.